 Which tools to use?

 Most companies invest in a collaborative platform that lets them have all their tools in a single workspace.
-Smaller structures can use several free tools, where the available features are more limited, but which can still support team working.
+Smaller structures can use several free tools, where the available features are more limited but can still support teamwork.

 There are several types of collaborative tools.
-Many of them offer a free package that later requires payment depending on the options, storage volume, number of participants, etc. Several of them, particularly the platforms, combine several functions:
+Many of them offer a free package that later requires payment depending on the options, storage volume, number of participants, etc. Many of them, particularly platforms, combine several functions:

 Knowledge Management solutions, a collaborative document database: professional wikis

-reduce the number of face-to-face encounters, and hence the risk of conflicts over routine tasks; and
+Reduce the number of face-to-face encounters and, hence, the risk of conflicts over routine tasks

 The idea behind collaborative tools is to share data and pool collective intelligence.
 This needs to occur within the context of presence-based relationships.
 The relationship skills you’ve been working on in the preceding sections are more vital than ever when working in a team, and particularly when it involves delegating and the distribution of tasks, which is coming up next! 😁